 Plum vinegar, or umezu (梅酢), is the liquid brine from pickling umeboshi.
 It deters mold growth and is a coloring agent for beni shoga and seasoned vinegar.
-You can also find neri ume (umeboshi paste in pouches), a convenient substitute for adding umeboshi in cooking, such as salad dressings, pasta sauces, or garnish.
+You can also find neri ume (umeboshi paste), a convenient substitute for adding umeboshi in cooking, such as salad dressings, pasta sauces, or garnish.
 Ume salt (梅塩) is umeboshi seasoned salt used to season tempura.

 Why Is Umeboshi So Sour

 The unique tartness comes from citric acid.
 The plums have the highest concentration of citric acid compared to lemons or grapefruits.
 That’s what makes your face pucker.